Skip to main content

 </DockPanel>

-Use when: You are building an app shell with a fixed header, footer, or sidebar around a central content area.
+Use when: You are building an app shell with a fixed header, footer, and/or sidebar around a central content area.

 StackPanel

-Arranges children in a single line, either vertically (default) or horizontally.
+Arranges children in a single line, either vertical (default) or horizontal.
 Children stretch to fill the perpendicular direction.

 <TextBlock Text="Name" />